huggingface/blog/patchtsmixer.md

 We use the model pre-trained on the Electricity dataset to do zero-shot forecasting on the ETTH2 dataset.

-In Transfer Learning,  we pretrain the model for a forecasting task on a `source` dataset (already done on `Electricity` data).
+By Transfer Learning, we mean that we first pretrain the model for a forecasting task on a `source` dataset (which we did above on the `Electricity` dataset).
 Then, we will use the pretrained model for zero-shot forecasting on a `target` dataset.
+By zero-shot, we mean that we test the performance in the `target` domain without any additional training.
+We hope that the model gained enough knowledge from pretraining which can be transferred to a different dataset.

-The zero-shot forecasting performance will denote the `test` performance of the model in the `target` domain, without any training on the target domain.
-Subsequently, we will do linear probing and (then) finetuning of the pretrained model on the `train` part of the target data, and will validate the forecasting performance on the `test` part of the target data.
-In this example, the source dataset is the Electricity dataset and the target dataset is ETTH2
+ Subsequently, we will do linear probing and (then) finetuning of the pretrained model on the `train` split of the target data, and will validate the forecasting performance on the `test` split of the target data.
+In this example, the source dataset is the Electricity dataset and the target dataset is ETTH2.

 ## Transfer Learing on `ETTh2` data.
 All evaluations are on the `test` part of the `ETTh2` data.
 Step 1: Directly evaluate the electricity-pretrained model.
 This is the zero-shot performance.